calimangto119/PythonIDEWindowsEdition/README.md

   - pip updater included

 - 🚀 **Run Python Scripts**
-  Execute `.pyw` scripts directly inside the app using your local Python installation.
+  Execute `.pyw` scripts directly inside the app using your system's Python interpreter.

 - 🧱 **Create Standalone Applications**
   Use PyInstaller integration to package your script into a standalone `.exe` — no Python required on the target machine.